Oxford University Polo Club: Varsity match

-Oxford and Cambridge take it in turns to host the B-Team Varsity event on a separate weekend during Trinity Term.
 The Old Blues match serves as the traditional curtain raiser for Varsity Day.
+This match has a similar tradition to the Varsity Match as it is held annually and its records go back to 1879.
+It was known by the title Old Oxonians vs Old Cantabs.
+In the past, both teams helped to promote British polo not just on Varsity Day but also in other tournaments and events and were seen as one of the strongest British polo teams until World War II brought an end to that.

 Cuppers

 The Club runs termly inter-college polo competitions, or 'Cuppers'.
 In Michaelmas and Hilary Term (Arena Polo Season) it stages an intercollegiate Winter League.
 In Trinity Term (Outdoor Polo Season) it conducts an event on grass as a knockout competition on one weekend only.
 Colleges enter teams of three players.
 Only one guest from another college is allowed or the team runs under the category of a mixed team.

 Nationals and fixtures

 The Club competes in numerous exhibition matches and tournaments every year all over the UK, and increasingly abroad.
 Within the UK the Club participates in the two main university tournaments, the Winter Nationals in Hilary and the Summer Nationals in Trinity organised by SUPA, the Schools and Universities Polo Association.
 Regular fixtures against other clubs include the British Army at Sandhurst, Brookes University, Universities of London, and Skidmore College.

 Inaugurated in 2002, the Atlantic Cup is traditionally played between Oxford, Cambridge, Yale and (since 2016) Harvard.
 The university clubs take it in rounds to organize the event making transatlantic travel arrangements for the visiting teams and helping them to arrange their mounts.

-Starting in 2013 with the inaugural Metropolitan Intervarsity Polo Tournament, the Club plays against the strongest student run polo clubs from around the world at the Goldin Metropolitan Polo Club in Tianjin, China every year in July.
+Starting in 2013 with the inaugural Metropolitan Intervarsity Polo Tournament, the Club plays against the strongest student-run polo clubs from around the world at the Goldin Metropolitan Polo Club in Tianjin, China every year in July.
 Oxford was able to win the challenge for the first time in 2016.
 Active members and alumni compete all over the world, most recently at the British Polo Day in Dubai, Singapore, Nihiwatu, India, Mexico and the Jaeger-LeCoultre Gold Cup.
+Club members also participate in various fixtures across Continental Europe, especially in Italy, France, and Switzerland, expanding the Club's global reach and influence.